 Treatment is available for anyone who feels self-conscious about their enlarged breasts.
 Male breast reduction procedures have been steadily increasing for the past few years as more men are comfortable with the idea of getting cosmetic plastic surgery.
 This is true of boys and men of all ages.

 The specific technique used for male breast reduction surgery depends on the patient’s condition.
 If excess fat is the primary cause of enlarged breasts, our surgeons may use liposuction alone to get the desired results.
 In most cases, though, excess tissue needs to be removed, and the procedure may include both surgical excision and liposuction.
 The surgeon may remove excess skin, if needed, and reshape the chest area to create a more masculine appearance.

-If you’ve been thinking about finding a plastic surgeon to perform male breast reduction surgery in the Portland area, contact us using the online form to request a consultation.
+If you’ve been thinking about finding a plastic surgeon to perform male breast reduction surgery in the Portland area, request a consultationn.
 Or give our office a call at (503) 292-9200 to schedule an appointment.
 You can also look at our gallery of before-and-after photos to see the types of results created by gynecomastia surgery.

 Leave a Reply